 Research Question 2.
 What are the primary drivers (e.g. watershed characteristics or conditions) for changes in NOM concentrations and character in the Leech watershed?

-Objective 2: Relate water sample results to watershed characteristics and conditions to report on relationships between NOM and possible explanatory variables.
+Objective 2: Develop relationships between water chemistry and quality data, and watershed characteristics and conditions to identify explanatory variables.

 Research Question 3.
 What are the implications for watershed management and future drinking water supply?